 - Support for GPU acceleration in TensorFlow Lite (iOS and Android)

 - Support for hardware accelerators via Android NeuralNets API

-- Improved CPU performance by quantization and other network optimizations (eg. pruning, distillation)
+- Improve CPU performance by quantization and other network optimizations (eg. pruning, distillation)

-- Increased support for devices beyond Android and iOS (eg. RPi, Cortex-M)
+- Increase support for devices beyond Android and iOS (eg. RPi, Cortex-M)

-- Multi-GPU support optimized for a variety of GPU topologies
+- Optimize Multi-GPU support for a variety of GPU topologies

-- Improved mechanisms for distributing computations on several machines
+- Improve mechanisms for distributing computations on several machines

-- Mixed precision training support with initial example model and guide
+- Simplify mixed precision API with initial example model and guide.

 - Int8 support for SkyLake via MKL

 - Dynamic loading of SIMD-optimized kernels